makepanic/paraclete/README.md

         }
     });

-Creates a `User` class that extends Paraclete.Object with `firstName`, `lastName` and `fullName`.
+Creates a instance of the `User` class and overwrites the `firstName` and `lastName` parameters.

     var myUser = new User({
         firstName: 'Foo',
         lastName: 'Bar'
     });

-Creates a instance of the `User` class and overwrites the `firstName` and `lastName` parameters.

-    console.log(myUser.get('fullName'));
-    // logs: 'Foo Bar'

 Accesses the `fullName` property of the created user.
 The `fullName` comes form the `User` class and is a function.
 Functions in a `get` are executed and return their result.

+    console.log(myUser.get('fullName'));
+    // logs: 'Foo Bar'

+Sets a new value for `firstName`

     myUser.set('firstName', 'John');
     // returns 'John'

-Sets a new value for `firstName`

     myUser.get('fullName')
     // returns 'John Bar'